ReSwift/CounterExample-Navigation-TimeTravel/Carthage/Checkouts/ReSwift/README.md

 ## Carthage

-You can install ReSwift via [Carthage]() by adding the following line to your Cartfile:
+You can install ReSwift via [Carthage](https://github.com/Carthage/Carthage) by adding the following line to your Cartfile:

     github "ReSwift/ReSwift"

-# Checking out Source Code and Running Tests
+# Checking out Source Code

+After cloning this repository you need to use carthage to install testing frameworks that ReSwift depends on.

 Due to an [issue in Nimble](https://github.com/Quick/Nimble/issues/213) at the moment, tvOS tests will fail if building Nimble / Quick from source.
-You can however install Nimble & Quick from binaries then rebuild OSX & iOS only.
+You can however install Nimble & Quick from binaries then rebuild OS X & iOS only.
 After checkout, run the following from the terminal:

 ```bash
 carthage bootstrap && carthage bootstrap --no-use-binaries --platform ios,osx